BIRDS

 having found that it causes damage to the primary wing

-feather tips, tearing of
+feather tips, tearing of the skin if there are shot

-dust out of the feathers.
+the feathers.

 All of my birds are